Memphis Artist Inspires Community Action

 Moore working on his "My South" painting.

-"The painting, My South, represents my experience of growing up and living in the south.
-The goal is to give a positive, non-stereotypical view of the south through love and beauty.
-Even though the south is remembered for its dark history, it is still rich in history and progress."
+"The painting, My South, represents my experience of growing up and living in the South.
+The goal is to give a positive, non-stereotypical view of the South through love and beauty.
+Even though the South is remembered for its dark history, it is still rich in history and progress."

 Read more about Moore's work

 Top image: Artist Carl E. Moore working on his "My South" painting for the Memphis International Airport.
-Images provided by artist.
+Images provided by the artist.

 About the author